Aryetis/Obenkyobo/DevReadme.md

 <p align="center">
   <img src="DevReadme/KoboQtKit.jpg" width="807" height="528" >
 </p>

+- Once you've compiled Obenkyobo (and therefore qtpa too), time to run the `deploy_qt.sh QTPA_BUILD_FOLDER [KOBO_IP_DEVICE]` script with `QTPA_BUILD_FOLDER`as the folder holding libkobo.so and leave KOBO_IP_DEVICE empty as we'll ship everything using rsync/sftp directly from QtCreator.
+This should create the `/kobo-qt-setup-scripts/deploy/qt-linux-5.15-kde-kobo/` folder containing every qt binaries and libraries to be deployed on the kobo device.
+Make sure to fix the associated symbolic link `Obenkyobo/Src/Obenkyobo/OtherFiles/Dependencies/qt-linux-5.15-kde-kobo` so that it points towards `kobo-qt-setup-scripts/deploy/qt-linux-5.15-kde-kobo/` (that way packager.sh will be able to include it).

 3. And finally, let's tweak a couple of things so you can use the packager.sh to compile and ship everything with a single press on the build button (also requires you to follow `Setup QtCreator` steps)
 - Create a symbolic link to the qt binaries like so : `ln -s [Obenkyobo]/Src/Obenkyobo/OtherFiles/Dependencies/qt-linux-5.15-kde-kobo` -> `[kobo-qt-setup-scripts]/deploy/qt-linux-5.15-kde-kobo/`